JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 You can use flows instead of suspending functions.
 They emit a sequence of values instead of a single value that suspending functions return.

-1. Navigate to the `Greeting.kt` file in the `shared/src/commonMain/kotlin` directory.
+1. Open the `Greeting.kt` file in the `shared/src/commonMain/kotlin` directory.
 2. Add the `rocketComponent` property that will get the message with the last successful launch date:

    ```kotlin